virtualsheng/trading-bot/README.md

 # Trading Bot

 An AI-enhanced algorithmic trading system for US equities and leveraged ETFs.
 Combines momentum-based technical analysis with Opening Range Breakout (ORB) execution, filtered and sized by a local LLM running via Ollama.
+No cloud AI costs, no data leaving your machine.

 ---